mwbennett/pitch-diff/README.md

 ## Summary ##
 <!-- > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good. -->
   > PitchDiff helps you improve your ability to quickly and accurately recognize intervals.
-The app allows you to hear an interval played aloud and see the interval written in staff notation.
+The app offers a gamified interface to practice identifying intervals that are played aloud and rendered on a music staff.

   > Interval recognition is a key component of musical training, and is challenging to learn without routine practice.
 The ability to quickly identify intervals offers a distinct advantage for aspiring musicians, composers, and theorists.
 Interval training is often a pain point for young music students, and the feeling that you cannot practice without an instructor nearby makes development even more difficult.